Overview

 The Arts | Visual Art and Music are offered to stimulate young imaginations, challenge perceptions and develop creative and analytical skills.
 Students develop these skills through creating, performing and presenting arts in ways that engage and convey feelings, experiences and ideas.
 Both courses encourage students to understand the arts in context and the cultural histories of artworks, supporting the development of an inquiring and empathetic world view. |

-Example Grade 6 Language and Literature Curriculum:
+Example Language and Literature Curriculum:

 Unit 1 | Unit 2 | Unit 3 | Unit 4 | |